Philodendron scandens (Heartleaf Philodendron) Indoor Care, Propagation & Common Problems

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.

-The best potting medium for Philodendron scandens should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+The best potting soil for Philodendron scandens should be rich and free-draining to prevent waterlogging while providing the required nutrients.
+A blend of 2 parts of all purpose potting mix and 1 part perlite is ideal for this plant.

 Repotting